 “If you want to go fast, go alone.
 If you want to go far, go together.”
 Each role on a film set is crucial to the success of the project.
 While this may be a very simplified description of what on set production entails for an Indie Film Director, you can be sure that this is (at least) the essential framework to keep in mind when you’re trying to set up your own indie film shoots.
 The best way to become an indie filmmaker is to just start shooting!

 Now that you’re armed with a greater understanding of how the beast is born and tamed, I hope you’ll incorporate these elements into your own projects.
 And remember to stay cool.
 Sometimes filmmaking is hell, but a great team ensures that you can walk through the fire and come out the other side unscathed, with an excellent product in hand!
-That is of course, after post production, which we’ll cover in Part 3 of this series.
+That is of course, after post-production, which we’ll cover in this article.

 Daily Music Career Info!
 Follow Us.